kshetline/tubular_time_tzdb/README.md

 Example: `'America/Indianapolis': '!America/New_York',`

-`America/Indianapolis` is not a true alias of `America/New_York`, but in this particular instance, `America/Indianapolis` has an identical description which can be shared.
+`America/Indianapolis` is not a true alias of `America/New_York`, but in this particular instance, `America/Indianapolis` has an identical timezone description which can be shared.

 #### Modified pseudo-alias

-Example: 'Atlantic/South_Georgia': '!30,GS,America/Noronha',
+Example: `'Atlantic/South_Georgia': '!30,GS,America/Noronha'`,

 Here `Atlantic/South_Georgia` shares a timezone description with `America/Noronha`, but with modified metadata for population and country list.